MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 All other online index operations performed at the same time fail.
 For example, you cannot rebuild two or more indexes on the same table concurrently, or create a new index while rebuilding an existing index on the same table.

+ For more information, see [Perform Index Operations Online](../../relational-databases/indexes/perform-index-operations-online.md).

 ### <a name="resumable-indexes"></a>Resumable index operations

 **Applies to**: [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] (Starting with [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)]) and [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)]

-Online index rebuild is specified as resumable using the RESUMABLE = ON option.
+Online index rebuild is specified as resumable using the `RESUMABLE = ON` option.
--  The RESUMABLE option is not persisted in the metadata for a given index and applies only to the duration of a current DDL statement.
-Therefore, the RESUMABLE = ON clause must be specified explicitly to enable resumability.
+-  The `RESUMABLE` option is not persisted in the metadata for a given index and applies only to the duration of a current DDL statement.
+Therefore, the `RESUMABLE = ON` clause must be specified explicitly to enable resumability.
--  MAX_DURATION option is supported for RESUMABLE = ON option or the **low_priority_lock_wait** argument option.
+-  `MAX_DURATION` option is supported for `RESUMABLE = ON` option or the `low_priority_lock_wait` option.
    -  MAX_DURATION for RESUMABLE option specifies the time interval for an index being rebuild.
 Once this time is used the index rebuild is either paused or it completes its execution.
 User decides when a rebuild for a paused index can be resumed.
-The **time** in minutes for MAX_DURATION must be greater than 0 minutes and less or equal one week (7 \* 24 \* 60 = 10080 minutes).
+The **time** (in minutes) for `MAX_DURATION` must be greater than 0 minutes and less or equal one week (7 \* 24 \* 60 = 10080 minutes).
 Having a long pause for an index operation may impact the DML performance on a specific table as well as the database disk capacity since both indexes the original one and the newly created one require disk space and need to be updated during DML operations.
-If MAX_DURATION option is omitted, the index operation will continue until its completion or until a failure occurs.
+If `MAX_DURATION` option is omitted, the index operation will continue until its completion or until a failure occurs.
-   -  The \<low_priority_lock_wait> argument option allows you to decide how the index operation can proceed when blocked on the SCH-M lock.
+   -  The `low_priority_lock_wait` argument option allows you to decide how the index operation can proceed when blocked on the SCH-M lock.

--  Re-executing the original ALTER INDEX REBUILD statement with the same parameters resumes a paused index rebuild operation.
-You can also resume a paused index rebuild operation by executing the ALTER INDEX RESUME statement.
+-  Re-executing the original `ALTER INDEX REBUILD` statement with the same parameters resumes a paused index rebuild operation.
+You can also resume a paused index rebuild operation by executing the `ALTER INDEX RESUME` statement.
--  The SORT_IN_TEMPDB=ON option is not supported for resumable index
+-  The `SORT_IN_TEMPDB=ON` option is not supported for resumable index
--  The DDL command with RESUMABLE=ON cannot be executed inside an explicit transaction (cannot be part of begin tran ... commit  block).
+-  The DDL command with `RESUMABLE = ON` cannot be executed inside an explicit transaction (cannot be part of begin tran ... commit block).
 -  Only index operations that are paused are resumable.
 -  When resuming an index operation that is paused, you can change the MAXDOP value to a new value.
 If MAXDOP is not specified when resuming an  index operation that is paused, the last MAXDOP value is taken.
 IF the MAXDOP option is not specified at all for index rebuild operation, the default value is taken.
-- To pause immediately the index operation, you can stop the ongoing command (Ctrl-C) or you can execute the ALTER INDEX PAUSE command or the KILL *session_id* command.
-Once the command is paused it can be resumed using RESUME option.
+- To pause immediately the index operation, you can stop the ongoing command (Ctrl-C) or you can execute the `ALTER INDEX PAUSE` command or the `KILL *session_id*` command.
+Once the command is paused it can be resumed using `RESUME` option.
--  The ABORT command kills the session that hosted the original index rebuild and aborts the index operation
+-  The `ABORT` command kills the session that hosted the original index rebuild and aborts the index operation
 -  No extra resources are required for resumable index rebuild except for
    -    Additional space required to keep the index being built, including the time when index is being paused
    -    A DDL state preventing any DDL modification
 -  The ghost cleanup will be running during the index pause phase, but it will be paused during index run
 The following functionality is disabled for resumable index rebuild operations
    -    Rebuilding an index that is disabled is not supported with RESUMABLE=ON
-   -	ALTER INDEX REBUILD ALL command
+   -    `ALTER INDEX REBUILD ALL` command
-   -	ALTER TABLE using index rebuild
+   -    `ALTER TABLE` using index `REBUILD`
-   -	DDL command with "RESUMEABLE = ON" cannot be executed inside an explicit transaction (cannot be part of begin tran ... commit  block)
+   -    DDL command with `RESUMEABLE = ON` cannot be executed inside an explicit transaction (cannot be part of begin tran ... commit  block)
    -    Rebuild an index that has computed or TIMESTAMP column(s) as key columns.
 -    In case the base table contains LOB column(s) resumable clustered index rebuild requires a Sch-M lock in the Starting of this operation

 > [!NOTE]
 > The DDL command runs until it completes, pauses or fails.
 In case the command pauses, an error will be issued indicating that the operation was paused and that the index creation did not complete.
 More information about the current index status can be obtained from [sys.index_resumable_operations](../../relational-databases/system-catalog-views/sys-index-resumable-operations.md).
 As before in case of a failure an error will be issued as well.

- For more information, see [Perform Index Operations Online](../../relational-databases/indexes/perform-index-operations-online.md).

- ### WAIT_AT_LOW_PRIORITY with online index operations
+ ### <a name="wait-at-low-priority"></a>WAIT_AT_LOW_PRIORITY with online index operations

+**Applies to**: [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] (Starting with [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)]) and [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)]

+The \<low_priority_lock_wait> syntax allows for specifying `WAIT_AT_LOW_PRIORITY` behavior.

  In order to execute the DDL statement for an online index rebuild, all active blocking transactions running on a particular table must be completed.
 When the online index rebuild executes, it blocks all new transactions that are ready to start execution on this table.
 Although the duration of the lock for online index rebuild is very short, waiting for all open transactions on a given table to complete and blocking the new transactions to start, might significantly affect the throughput, causing a workload slow down or timeout, and significantly limit access to the underlying table.

-The **WAIT_AT_LOW_PRIORITY** option allows DBA's to manage the S-lock and Sch-M locks required for online index rebuilds and allows them to select one of 3 options.
-In all 3 cases, if during the wait time ( (MAX_DURATION = n [minutes]) ), there are no blocking activities, the online index rebuild is executed immediately without waiting and the DDL statement is completed.
+ The `WAIT_AT_LOW_PRIORITY` option allows DBAs to manage the S-lock and Sch-M locks required for online index rebuilds and allows them to select one of 3 options.
+In all 3 cases, if during the wait time `( (MAX_DURATION = n [minutes]) )`, there are no blocking activities, the online index rebuild is executed immediately without waiting and the DDL statement is completed.

+ `WAIT_AT_LOW_PRIORITY` used with `ONLINE=ON` only.

+ An online index rebuild must aquire certain locks to begin, and will wait for other blocking operations on this table. `WAIT_AT_LOW_PRIORITY` indicates that the online index rebuild operation will wait for low priority locks, allowing other operations to proceed while the online index build operation is waiting.
+Omitting the `WAIT AT LOW PRIORITY` option is equivalent to `WAIT_AT_LOW_PRIORITY (MAX_DURATION = 0 minutes, ABORT_AFTER_WAIT = NONE)`.

+ MAX_DURATION = *time* [**MINUTES**]

+ The wait time (an integer value specified in minutes) that the online index rebuild locks will wait with low priority when executing the DDL command.
+If the operation is blocked for the `MAX_DURATION` time, the specfied `ABORT_AFTER_WAIT` action will be executed. `MAX_DURATION` time is always in minutes, and the word **MINUTES** can be omitted.

+ ABORT_AFTER_WAIT = [**NONE** | **SELF** | **BLOCKERS** } ]

+ NONE
+ Continue waiting for the lock with normal (regular) priority.

+ SELF
+ Exit the online index rebuild DDL operation currently being executed without taking any action.

+ BLOCKERS
+ Kill all user transactions that block the online index rebuild DDL operation so that the operation can continue.
+The **BLOCKERS** option requires the login to have `ALTER ANY CONNECTION` permission.

 ## Spatial Index Restrictions
  When you rebuild a spatial index, the underlying user table is unavailable for the duration of the index operation because the spatial index holds a schema lock.

  The PRIMARY KEY constraint in the user table cannot be modified while a spatial index is defined on a column of that table.
 To change the PRIMARY KEY constraint, first drop every spatial index of the table.
-After modifying the PRIMARY KEy constraint, you can re-create each of the spatial indexes.
+After modifying the PRIMARY KEY constraint, you can re-create each of the spatial indexes.

  In a single partition rebuild operation, you cannot specify any spatial indexes.
 However, you can specify spatial indexes in a complete partition rebuild.

- To change options that are specific to a spatial index, such as BOUNDING_BOX or GRID, you can either use a CREATE SPATIAL INDEX statement that specifies DROP_EXISTING = ON, or drop the spatial index and create a new one.
+ To change options that are specific to a spatial index, such as `BOUNDING_BOX` or `GRID`, you can either use a `CREATE SPATIAL INDEX` statement that specifies `DROP_EXISTING = ON`, or drop the spatial index and create a new one.
 For an example, see [CREATE SPATIAL INDEX &#40;Transact-SQL&#41;](../../t-sql/statements/create-spatial-index-transact-sql.md).

 ## Data Compression
  For a more information about data compression, see [Data Compression](../../relational-databases/data-compression/data-compression.md).